maximecb/uvm/uvclang/plan.md

 `tests/gen_ll.sh` is kept as the flag reference the driver mirrors.
 The ultimate back-end target is `doom.ll` at the repo root.

-Note the sibling `ncc/` is a *separate*, self-contained C→UVM compiler with its own hand-written front-end; uvclang deliberately does the opposite and delegates the front-end to clang, so its scope is the IR→UVM lowering plus the thin driver.
+uvclang deliberately delegates the front-end to clang rather than hand-writing one, so its scope is the IR→UVM lowering plus the thin driver.

 ## Guiding principles